inerte/frontend-challenge/INTRODUCTION.md

 - Return to the first page if loading subsequent pages without data
 - The `selectClassName` is hack-ish, should use something like classnames
 - More accessibility
+- An e2e test that the back button keep form data

 PS: I hope I am not judged by the commits atomicity :) Some of them are pretty large - in reality I would make smaller and more atomic commits, and bundle them with smaller Pull Requests, but I was pressed for time and just getting the basics of the app up and running in big chunks.